-Dynamics and thermalization of Bose-Einstein condensate in Sinai oscillator trap
+Dynamics and thermalization of a Bose-Einstein condensate in a Sinai-oscillator trap

-Leonardo Ermann,^{1,2} Eduardo Vergini,1 and Dima L. Shepelyansky3
+Leonardo Ermann, ^{1,2} Eduardo Vergini, 1 and Dima L. Shepelyansky3

-1 Departamento de Física, Gerencia de Investigación y Aplicaciones,

-Comisión Nacional de Energía Atómica.
+1Departamento de Física, Gerencia de Investigación y Aplicaciones, Comisión Nacional de Energía Atómica.
 Av. del Libertador 8250, 1429 Buenos Aires, Argentina

-$^{2}CONICET, Godoy Cruz 2290 (C1425FQB) CABA, Argentina$
+2CONICET, Godoy Cruz 2290 (C1425FQB) CABA, Argentina

-3Laboratoire de Physique Théorique, IRSAMC, Université de Toulouse, CNRS, UPS, 31062 Toulouse, France
+3Laboratoire de Physique Théorique, IRSAMC, Université de Toulouse, CNRS, UPS, 31062 Toulouse, France (Received 9 May 2016; published 25 July 2016)

-(Dated: May 9, 2016)

-We study numerically the evolution of Bose-Einstein condensate in the Sinai oscillator trap described by the Gross-Pitaevskii equation in two dimensions.
-In absence of interactions this trap mimics the properties of Sinai billiards where the classical dynamics is chaotic and the quantum evolution is described by generic properties of quantum chaos and random matrix theory.
-We show that, above a certain border, the nonlinear interactions between atoms lead to emergence of dynamical thermalization which generates the statistical Bose-Einstein distribution over eigenmodes of system without interactions.
-Below the thermalization border the evolution remains quasi-integrable.
-Such a Sinai oscillator trap, formed by the oscillator potential and a repulsive disk located in center vicinity, had been already realized in first experiments with the Bose-Einstein condensate formation by Ketterle group in 1995 and we argue that it can form a convenient test bed for experimental investigations of dynamical origins of thermalization.
+We study numerically the evolution of Bose-Einstein condensate in the Sinai-oscillator trap described by the Gross-Pitaevskii equation in two dimensions.
+In the absence of interactions, this trap mimics the properties of Sinai billiards where the classical dynamics is chaotic and the quantum evolution is described by generic properties of quantum chaos and random matrix theory.
+We show that, above a certain border, the nonlinear interactions between atoms lead to the emergence of dynamical thermalization which generates the statistical Bose-Einstein distribution over eigenmodes of the system without interactions.
+Below the thermalization border, the evolution remains quasi-integrable.
+Such a Sinai-oscillator trap, formed by the oscillator potential and a repulsive disk located in the vicinity of the center, had been already realized in first experiments with the Bose-Einstein condensate formation by Ketterle group in 1995 and we argue that it can form a convenient test bed for experimental investigations of dynamical of thermalization.
 Possible links and implications for Kolmogorov turbulence in absence of noise are also discussed.